Optimize Twitter for Search

 Although it has been speculated that Twitter will be rolling out SEO friendly features in the future, there are quite a few things you can do to optimize Twitter for search already.
 I’m not going to get into all of them in this post, but I will tell you how to get the most out of your Twitter lists.

 First, let’s take a look at how Twitter lists render in the code.
 This is what the code looks like for a Twitter list I made titled “SEO and Social Media.”
 I made this list to keep track of SEO and social media peers.

-First, when choosing your Twitter name make sure you select a primary keyword that makes sense for your social media strategy.
-Following that, think to yourself, how I can create a list to better optimize my Twitter profile.
-Say for instance you are a diamond manufacturer and you want to create a list of all your distributors.
+First, when choosing your Twitter name, make sure you select a primary keyword that makes sense for your social media strategy.
+Following that, think to yourself, how I can create a list to optimize my Twitter profile better.
+Say, for instance, you are a diamond manufacturer, and you want to create a list of all your distributors.
 Why not name the list distributors locations?
-That would allow you to optimize for that term and support your distributors on Twitter right?
+That would allow you to optimize for that term and support your distributors on Twitter, right?
 That would leave your URL looking like this:

 Now, if you create this list in your account this URL will be optimized for these keywords:

-Lets take a look at few accounts where this is working.
+Let’s take a look at a few accounts where this is working.

 Example 1: Mashable Twitter list titled “News” is ranking for “Mashable News.”

 Example 2: Here, we see the SouthwestAir Twitter list “Airports” ranking for “SouthwestAir Airports.”